 62 Castle Street,

-The Granada Theatre was built for and operated the Granada chain of cinemas, opening on 8th January 1930 with a seating capacity of 1,717.
+The Granada Theatre was the first cinema built for and operated the Granada Theatres chain of cinemas, opening on 8th January 1930 with a seating capacity of 1,717.
 The opening film was “The Last of Mrs Cheyney” starring Norma Shearer.
-The architect was Cecil Masey with Granada’s favoured interior designer Theodore Komisarkevsky responsible for the decorations, this theatre being his first full project.
+The architect was Cecil Masey with Granada Theatres favoured interior designer Theodore Komisarjevsky responsible for the decorations, this theatre being his first full project.